 You'll frequently see these posts and hear advisors say "go see the SSO."
 SSO is short for Student Services Officer.
 Every department has a staff person who works most closely with the undergraduate majors in that department.
 When we say "ask the SSO," that's who we mean.
-They are the people primarily responsible for processing your major declaration, organizing events for majors, sending emails about opportunities, tracking major requirements, and so forth.
+They are the people primarily responsible for processing your major declaration, organizing events for majors, sending emails about opportunities, tracking major requirements, clearing students for graduation and so forth.

 How do I find an SSO?